plus3it/actions-workflows/README.md

 * [test](.github/workflows/test.yml)
 * [release](.github/workflows/release.yml)

-Any workflow file that is not prefixed with `local-` is intended to be a reusable workflow.
-The `local-` workflow files are the workflows in use by _this_ project, themselves using the provided reusable workflows.
-The `local-` workflows may also be considered examples of how the reusable workflows are expected to be invoked.
+Any workflow file that is not prefixed with `local-` is provided as a reusable workflow.
+The `local-` workflow files are the workflows in use by _this_ project, themselves using the reusable workflows.
+The `local-` workflows are also examples of how the reusable workflows are expected to be invoked.

-## Provided reusable workflows
+## Reusable workflows

 ### `lint`

+Inputs:

+* `tardigradelint-target`: Controls which tardigrade-ci Makefile target to run.
+  Defaults to `lint`.

 An example of calling the reusable `lint` workflow: